liris-xr/PLUME/docs/recorder/hooks-injection.md

 - Drastically reduces the time spent to install the recorder compared to other tools.
 - Can be uninstalled without breaking the project.

-Hooks are automatically injected in the assemblies listed in the [settings](#settings) when recompiled.
+Hooks are automatically injected at compile time in the assemblies listed in the [settings](#settings).
 If automatic injection wasn't triggered, injection can be forced with `PLUME > Force Recompile With Hooks`.

 ## Settings